ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+fine writer, ‘have felt as we now feel,and
+their lives were as active as our own.
+They passed like a vapor, while nature
+wore the same aspect ol beauty as when
 ;her Creator commanded her to be.
 The
 ’heavens shall beat bright ever our graves
 m they now are aiound our paths.
 The